By Winfred Quek · CEA R073319H · Published 3 July 2026

 Dunearn House sits at 760 to 770 Dunearn Road, in the Swiss Club subzone of the Bukit Timah planning area.
 Its tenure is 99 years from 30 September 2025.
 The surrounding private housing stock in this pocket is dominated by freehold: landed homes, older freehold condos, and recent freehold launches like Watten House.
 New Launches Review, one of the more measured commentary sites, flags exactly this: a 99 year leasehold in a freehold dominant neighbourhood creates psychological resistance and long term resale tension.
 That is a fair description of how buyers here actually behave.

 Layer on the price.
-The estimated breakeven for the developer is approximately S$2,558 psf, per COS.sg analysis of the S$1,410 psf ppr land cost, and analyst consensus for launch pricing sits at S$2,900 to S$3,100 psf.
-At those levels, a 3 bedroom of 870 to 1,010 sqft implies an unofficial quantum somewhere between roughly S$2.5m and S$3.1m.
+The estimated breakeven for the developer is approximately S$2,558 psf, per COS.sg analysis of the S$1,410 psf ppr land cost, and Dunearn House launched at an actual average of S$3,140 psf.
+At that level, a 3 bedroom of 870 to 1,010 sqft implies a quantum somewhere between roughly S$2.7m and S$3.2m.
 That is freehold money in many parts of Singapore.
 So the question is not rhetorical.
 It deserves numbers.

 What the surrounding market actually looks like